therealchjones/mffer/docs/mff.md

 Methods:

-mff_no_google_play AVD was created manually but with the same parameters as in `autoextract`, as was /sdcard/Download/getfiles.
+mff_no_google_play AVD was created manually but with the same parameters as in autoextract, as was /sdcard/Download/getfiles.
 APK files for version 7.2.0-174314-20210713 were obtained from a prior run of `autoextract` and installed on the AVD in the same fashion as in `autoextract`.
 Steps similar to the manual steps in `autoextract` (and listed below) were taken followed by